 The resulting 2016 Index release consisted of 134 individual measures, including a group of 18 Foundational Capability measures.
 It was from this framework of measures that we began the construction of the 2017 Index.
 Ultimately, we arrived at 139 individual measures for the 2017 Index release-which included 19 Foundational Capability measures.
 Following a similar approach outlined above, the 2018 Index release was based on the previous versions and included 140 measures, 19 of which are Foundational Capability measures.
-Similarly, resting on the previous work, the 2019 Index had 129 measures, which includes the 19 Foundational Capability measures, and the 2020 Index has 130 measures.
+Similarly, resting on the previous work, the 2019 Index release had 129 measures, which includes the 19 Foundational Capability measures, and the 2020 Index release had 130 measures-as does the 2021 Index release.